 Decisional Panel – 1 or 3 Panelists

 Independence: Members must be independent of ICANN, including ICANN SOs and ACs.
-Members should be compensated at a rate that cannot decline during their fixed term; no removal except for specified cause (corruption, misuse of position for personal use, etc.) To ensure independence, term limits should apply, and post-term appointment to , NomCom, or other positions within ICANN would be prohibited.
+Members should be compensated at a rate that cannot decline during their fixed term; no removal except for specified cause (corruption, misuse of position for personal use, etc.) To ensure independence, term limits should apply, and post-term appointment to Board, NomCom, or other positions within ICANN would be prohibited.

 Selection and Appointment: The selection of panelists would follow a 3-step process: